Jamminroot/intag/README.md

 ## Installation

+### Via argument

+Run exe with `install` arguement

+### Manually

 Put .exe somewhere, make sure it's executable - I did try to fix those permissions, but did not bother too much tbh (only spent like 2 hrs on this including "investigation").

-Add registry entry (don't forget to fix your path):
+Alternativelyyou add registry entry (don't forget to fix your path):

 in `HKEY_CLASSES_ROOT\Folder\shell\InTag\command`, replace Default in with `C:\\<PUT YOUR PATH HERE>\\intag.exe %1`